Finding your volunteer S.H.A.P.E.

 Make a list of your Experiences (Family, Educational, Jobs, Meaningful Times with God, Past, Serving God, Joyous Experiences, Painful Experiences):

 The first and principal way to discover Purpose is to discover God.
 There is no shortcut; for the purpose of a thing can only be revealed by the maker of that thing.
 Your S.H.A.P.E would help you discover your purpose only if you are connected to the God of Purpose!
 "God works through different men in different ways, but it is the same God who achieves His purposes through them all" 1 Corinth 12:6.
 Now go and try out helping in some different church ministries or start one.
-Let us know your thoughts on this.
+Let our church office know your thoughts on this and where you think you may want to serve.